 called a \textbf{filtration} of the scalar field $(\X,f)$.
-We can then associate each $\X_{b_i}$ with a corresponding homology group $H_n(\X_{b_i})$ for a fixed dimension $n$ to obtain the sequence
+We can then associate each $\X_{b_i}$ with a corresponding homology group $H_d(\X_{b_i})$ for a fixed dimension $d$ to obtain the sequence

 where each arrow between homology group represents the homomorphism $h^{i,j}_d: H_d(\X_{b_i}) \rightarrow H_d(\X_{b_j})$ induced by the inclusion $\X_{b_i} \subset \X_{b_j}$.
-Note that we have chosen these $\{b_0,\ldots,b_k\}$ to be specifically interleaved between the critical values of $f$ so that the homology (in some dimension) of the sequence changes at every iteration\footnote{The homology groups do not necessarily change, but the only possible places that these sublevel-sets have different topologies is when we pass over critical points.
-Choosing values that are not surrounding the critical points would cause our sequence to have multiple homology groups that are guaranteed to be repeated.}.
+Note that we have chosen these $\{b_0,\ldots,b_k\}$ to be specifically interleaved between the critical values of $f$ so that the homology (in dimension $d$) of the sequence changes at every iteration\footnote{The homology groups do not necessarily change, but the only possible places that these sublevel sets have different topologies is when we pass over critical values.
+Choosing values that are not surrounding the critical values would cause our sequence to have multiple homology groups that are guaranteed to be repeated.}.

-The elements of homology groups intuitively represent various $n$-dimensional holes in the surface.
-Elements of $H_0$ represent connected components and elements of $H_1$ represent closed loops.
-The Betti numbers corresponding to a particular topological space then simply count the number of elements.
+The $d^{th}$ Betti number is the rank of the $d$-homology group.
+Colloquially it quantifies the number of $d$-dimensional holes in the particular topological space $\X$.
 Thus, the $0$-dimensional Betti numbers tell us the number of connected components, while the $1$-dimensional Betti numbers tell us the number of loops, and so on.

 \begin{definition} The \textbf{$\bm{d^{th}}$-persistent homology groups} are the images of the homology group homomorphisms, $H^{i,j}_d : = \Im(h^{i,j}_d)$ and the \textbf{$\bm{d^{th}}$-persistent Betti numbers} are their corresponding ranks, $\beta^{i,j}_d = \mathsf{Rank}(H^{i,j}_d)$. \end{definition}